imarchis/angular-hook-orm/README.md

   };

   // if no cascades are defined the defaults will be used:
-  //  if the entity has "ownershp" of the hook (o2o, o2m)
+  //  if the entity has "ownership" of the hook (o2o, o2m)
       {
           onDelete: 'abandon',
           onDrop: 'forget',